pvcraven/web-development-class/source/assignments/wordpress_site/wordpress_site.rst

 * Add pages

     * Add pages.
 Do this by by clicking "Pages" and then "Add New".
 For your new website, create a new page for each page in your old website.
+Or at least two of them.
+You can also create a new website from scratch if you want.
 EXCEPT don't create one for index.html.
     * Just put in the title for now.
     * Visit your site, confirm the pages are showing up in the navigation bar.
     * Add at least new page (or reorganize a page that exists) and give it a